Two point functions and quantum fields in the anti-de Sitter universe: Introduction

 Here is, deferring all detailed explanations, our formula for the two-point function of a massive scalar field: This integral representation is a superposition of plane waves; it does not separate space and time variables, nor does it depend on any particular coordinate system on the AdS manifold or any specific class of special functions.
 It is explicitly invariant under the anti-de Sitter group and clearly reveals the primitive analyticity domain of the two-point function \cite{bem}.
 Correlation functions for tensors and spinors can be straightforwardly derived by applying suitable differential operators to the right-hand side of this expression.

-The significance of the new representation (\ref{pwduint}) is evident: it provides the closest possible analogue, within the AdS framework, to the plane-wave Fourier representation of the two-point function for a massive scalar field in (complex) Minkowski space $M_d^{(c)}$ with positive energy spectrum \cite{pct}:
+The significance of the new representation (\ref{pwduint}) is evident: it provides the closest possible analogue, within the AdS framework, to the plane-wave Fourier representation of the two-point function for a massive scalar field in (complex) Minkowski space $M_d^{(c)}$ with positive energy spectrum \cite{pct} which we quote here

+and to the plane wave expansion for the de Sitter quantum fields we have constructed long ago \cite{bgm,bm}.
 Manifestly covariant momentum space representations of quantum fields provide the physically intuitive ingredients of Feynman diagrammatics \cite{veltman} and a great deal of the predictive power of quantum field theory depends on them.
 Furthermore, many crucial mathematical developments such as the PCT and the Spin-Statistics theorems \cite{pct} and the Euclidean formulation of quantum field theory \cite{euclidean} are based on the plane-wave Fourier representation of the correlation functions and the positivity of the energy spectrum.
-The importance of the Fourier representation (\ref{tp}) and of the corresponding representation of the Feynman propagator cannot be overestimated and we expect that (\ref{pwduint}) to occupy the same position in AdS QFT.
+The Fourier representation (\ref{tp}) and the related representation of the Feynman propagator are of paramount importance.
+We expect (\ref{pwduint}) to be just as fundamental in the framework of AdS QFT.

 The second major topic addressed in this work pertains to the horospherical, or Poincar\'e, coordinate system, which covers exactly one half of the AdS manifold.
 We analyze the Fourier transform of the plane waves w.r.t. the Poincar\'e coordinates and show how this transform diagonalizes the two-point function (\ref{pwduint}).
-We present the final, remarkably elegant result here deferring detailed explanations to Sections \ref{sec13} and \ref{sec14}:
+We present here the final result, which exhibits remarkable elegance, while deferring all detailed derivations to Sect.~\ref{sec13} and \ref{sec14}:

-The crucial role played by the global analyticity properties of the plane waves, which are inherited from our foundational axioms, will appear clearly in this calculation.
+{Some historical remarks on this integral representation may help to put it in perspective.
+The Euclidean counterpart of Eq.~(\ref{poinc}), which represents the Schwinger propagator, appears in Bateman's tables of integral transforms \cite[Eq.~(12), p.~64]{batemantransform2}.
+There, a Legendre function of the second kind \cite{Bateman}, with a rather intricate argument, is identified as the Hankel transform of a product of two Bessel functions.

+A particular case of Eq.~(\ref{poinc}), corresponding to spacetime dimension $d=2$, is discussed in Watson's classic treatise \cite{watson}, together with indications of the proof.
+A similar integral—Watson notes—had already been discovered by Kirchhoff as early as 1853.
+Watson also credits other particular cases to \cite{beltrami,Sommerfeld,Gegenbauer,macdonald} and refers to all of them as Lipschitz–Hankel integrals.
+Formula~(\ref{poinc}) may therefore be called a Lipschitz–Hankel formula \cite{maier}, or simply a Hankel formula, as we shall do throughout the rest of this paper.